sackh/sackh.github.io/about.md

 - [Here Map Widget for Jupyter](https://github.com/heremaps/here-map-widget-for-jupyter)

-  I am the maintainer of this library which helps in using HERE Maps API for JavaScript in your Jupyter Notebooks.
+  I am the maintainer of this library which helps in using [HERE Maps API for JavaScript](https://developer.here.com/develop/javascript-api) in your Jupyter Notebooks and enables interactive maps in the Jupyter Notebooks.

 - [xyzspaces](https://github.com/heremaps/xyz-spaces-python)